Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 To help sell your own product, you have to then reference your product name in the content (though not so much it turns off visitors).
 You can improve the branding of the content without affecting the search engine optimization of the key terms by having pictures of people making the item with items bearing your brand prominently featured.

-Another way to subtly improve the search engine optimization of the content for your brand is reference the brand once in the description of the image as read by an information assistant or described by a device to someone who is visually impaired.
-Just don’t set it up in a way search engines read as hidden text or your content will get penalized.
+Another way to subtly improve the search engine optimization of the content for your brand is to reference the brand once in the description of the image as read by an information assistant or described by a device to someone who is visually impaired.
+Just don’t set it up in a way search engines read as hidden text, or your content will get penalized.